Pressio/pressio-tutorials/docs/source/endtoend/swe_galerkin_default.rst

 -------------

-The `workflow file <../../../end-to-end-roms/2d_swe_galerkin_default/wf.yaml>`_ is shown below for exposition purposes, but it is automatically copied to the build directory, so you don't need to do anything:
+The `workflow file <../../../end-to-end-roms/2d_swe_galerkin_default/wf.yaml>`_ for this demo is shown below for exposition purposes, but it is automatically copied to the build directory, so you don't need to do anything:

 .. literalinclude:: ../../../end-to-end-roms/2d_swe_galerkin_default/wf.yaml
    :language: yaml